alienresident/sakai-portal-assets/documentation/Morpheus-worklist.md

 	* Having trouble loading the VMs; It may be the parse functions' relative paths `#parse("/vm/morpheus/includeTabs.vm")`.
 	* Here's the Jira [SAK-25456](https://jira.sakaiproject.org/browse/SAK-25456).
 	* It maybe related to the [LibraryWebappLoader.java](http://source.sakaiproject.org/viewsvn/portal/trunk/portal-render-engine-impl/impl/src/java/org/sakaiproject/portal/charon/velocity/LibraryWebappLoader.java?view=markup&pathrev=133274) Need to get John Bush's input.
 Jira or Email?
-	* We should do a merge with portal trunk!
-That way we can do a merge and bring this in as it'll make testing easier.
+	* ~~We should do a merge with portal trunk!
+That way we can do a merge and bring this in as it'll make testing easier.~~ DONE

 * Moving JS to skin folder
 	* ~~Should we still move the JS?~~ YES